Information about transit service in Southern California during the Coronavirus (COVID-19) emergency is now at https://socata.net/covid19/

 Our booth at the 80th anniversary celebration of Los Angeles Union Station on Saturday May 4, 2019 was a great success.
 We were mentioned in advance coverage of the event by the Los Angeles Downtown News.
 Richard Morallo of Metro posted a video on YouTube of the event that shows our booth at 1:37.

 SB-742 regarding Amtrak Thruway Motorcoach services which we supported was signed by Governor Newsom Oct.
 8, 2019.

 By unanimous vote of our board we have endorsed AB-917 (Bloom) which authorizes all public transit operators in California to install automated forward facing parking control devices on transit vehicles for the purposes of enforcing parking violations occurring in transit-only traffic lanes and at transit stops.
-A letter of endorsement was submitted to the California legislature.
-Most recently the bill was heard by the Assembly Privacy and Consumer Protection Committee (on April 22, 2021).
-The analysis prepared by Committee Chief Consultant Nichole Rocha lists us as among the supporters.
-It passed 10 to zero and next will be heard by the full Assembly.
+A letter of endorsement was submitted to the legislature.
+The analysis prepared by Assembly Privacy and Consumer Protection Committee Chief Consultant Nichole Rocha lists us as among the supporters.
+June 2, 2021 it passed the Assembly and was sent to the Senate.
 More information can be found at this link.